adithyagowda29/CANLP/README.md

 - The generated CSV file in the `dataset_csv` folder containing `no_duplicates` is used for the next steps.

 ## Running main.ipynb
+- Clone the repository on the local machine - `git clone https://github.com/adithyagowda29/CANLP`.
+- Install all required libraries using - `pip install -r requirements.txt`.
 - Select a CSV file in the `dataset_csv` folder.
 - Set all the inputs in cell number 2.
 - Run the notebook and results are saved in the `results` folder.

+For the procedure on implementing on hardware, go to the `hardware_deployment` folder.